google/accompanist/docs/systemuicontroller.md

 ## System bar icon colors
 The library automatically handles API level differences when running on Android devices.
-If we look at the example of status bar icons, Android only natively handles dark icons there on API 23+.
+If we look at the example of status bar icons, Android only natively supports dark icons on API 23+.
 This library handles this by automatically altering the requested color with a scrim, to maintain contrast:

 ![](api-scrim.png)